-To maximize your full potential, you need to develop the physical drive that will fuel your motivation.
+To maximize your full potential, you need to build the physical drive that will fuel your motivation.

 Physical drive is a hunger and energy that comes from within.
 It helps carry you forward when the going gets though.
 It also helps keep you motivated and interested when doing tedious and repetitive tasks that stop other people in their tracks.

 To develop the necessary physical drive, you will need to have a definitive life purpose.
 Your purpose needs to be something that is bigger than you and your goals.
-It’s something that makes life truly worth living.
+It must be something that makes life truly worth living.

 Physical drive also requires structure.
 It needs to be backed by a solid plan of action that can help carry you forward each day.

 When you have a plan of action in place, you are more likely to take decisive action toward your goals.
 Moreover, you are more likely to stick to your projects and goals when things get tough.